 - For the claim, you’ll also need to find the serial number, which is an 11-digit number that’s printed on a label inside.

 - All shipping costs aren’t covered, and they’ll ask you to send around $15 by check or $20 by credit card, based on your location.

 - Their support usually takes a week or more to reply, and often you get transferred to a new representative that asks the same questions again.

-- Usually, the warranty is valid for 5 years.
+- Usually, the warranty is valid for five years.

-In the affordable price range, Lucas seems to be somewhere in the middle, but gravitating towards the higher end.
+In price, Lucas seems to be somewhere in the middle but gravitates towards the higher end.

 Here’s what you can expect to pay for Lucas luggage:

-When you also take into consideration the durability, features, and other factors, we think that some of their models are more valuable than others.
-We reviewed only the ones that we think are worth it down below and skipped the other ones which we think aren’t priced accordingly.
+When you also consider the durability, features, and other factors, we think that some of their models are more valuable than others.
+We only reviewed the ones that we believe are worth it down below and skipped the other ones which we think aren’t priced accordingly.

 Individual Lucas Suitcase Reviews